sengsgx/sengsgx/README.md

 *NOTE2*: you should only connect 1 enclave at once to the SENG server to avoid potential issues (cf. corresponding TODO entry)

 ##SENG Runtime
+*NOTE*: In rare cases the shutdown process crashes with a 0x0 or SEGFAULT signal spam; we have not yet figured out why it happens sometimes; (might be fixed in newer Graphene versions where several race conditions/bugs got fixed)

 ###Demo App
 What it does:
 * connects to 192.168.178.45:8391/tcp